ParisTian-DS/Project_tweets/README.md

 # Interactive Dashboards for Tweets Analysis

 ## Project statements:
-This project is for building a interactive data dashboard with the streamlit library in python.
+This project is for building a interactive data dashboard with Sentiment analysis of tweets about US Airlines.

 ## Tech Stack Used
 1. Python and streamlit to build beautiful and interactive dashboards and web apps.